diesel-rs/diesel/diesel_codegen/README.md

 # Diesel Codegen

 This crate implements Diesel's procedural macros using the Macros 1.1 system.
-It requires nightly Rust from October 10, 2016 to February 02, 2017 (i.e. Diesel < 0.10.0).
-For usage on stable Rust and Diesel < 0.10.0, see [`diesel_codegen_syntex`](https://github.com/diesel-rs/diesel/tree/v0.9.1/diesel_codegen_syntex).
-Otherwise, in Diesel >= 0.10.0 this crate will function on stable Rust.
+It depends on features introduced in Rust 1.15.
+Make sure to always use the latest stable release for optimal performance and feature support.

 Diesel Codegen provides custom derive implementations for [`Queryable`][queryable], [`Identifiable`][identifiable],